dieterplex/mdbookshelf/README.md

     -t, --templates_dir <TEMPLATES_DIR>        Sets the templates directory  (if not set, will generate manifest.json) -w, --working_dir <WORKING_DIR>            Sets a custom working directory where the book repositories will be cloned
+    -c, --config <CONFIG_PATH>                 Sets the path of configuration file
 ```

 The options can be used to override values specified in `bookshelf.toml`.